 Name of Fund Manager, Work experience Other schemes managed Age and Qualifications Mr. Vinay Bafna Mr. Vinay Bafna has been associated with the None AMC as Research Analyst.
-Prior to joining the 34 Years AMC, he was associated with ICICI Securities MBA (Finance) Limited as Research Analyst, tracking metals & commodities, pharma.
-He has over 10 years of (Managing the scheme work experience in researching different since inception.) commodities market and sectors such as , , metals & commodities, pharma, IT, hospitality and supporting ERP used by global commodity clients.
+Prior to joining the 35 Years AMC, he was associated with ICICI Securities MBA (Finance) Limited as Research Analyst, tracking metals & commodities, pharma.
+He has over 11 years of work experience in researching different

+Name of Fund Manager, Work experience Other schemes managed Age and Qualifications (Managing the scheme since inception.) commodities market and sectors such as metals & commodities, pharma, IT, hospitality and supporting ERP used by global commodity clients.